pawarashish564/TreeQuery/DesignDocument.md

   ]
 }

 ```
+Here, entire tree run by two clusters: A, B
+A: Flatten, INNER_JOIN, QUERY
+B: LOAD
+A has dependency of B
+Executor analyze the action plan of dependency.
+Such that, B run first in cluster B.
+After cluster B finish and return result,
+cluster A triggers to finish the final calculation.

+### Algorithm
+The cluster dependency detection added into Depth First Search.

+Starting from root node, we register the first Cluster A.
+Then, it traverses down to child.
+If Child Cluster <> parent cluster,
+register into Data Structure: Dict[Set[Node]] if ONE to MANY dependency
+Dict[Node "INNER_JOIN"].add([Node LOAD])
+Also cache Dict[Node] of the MANY to ONE dependency: (node child only have one parent!)
+Dict[Node "LOAD" ] = Node "INNER_JOIN"

+Create dependency map
+Time complexity O(N)
+Space complexity O(N)

+CHoose job to run
+Search in ONE to MANY dependency for entry having zero sized set

+JOb finish and return
+Remove from ONE to MANY dependency and Many to ONE dependency
+Time complexity O(1) to remove from ONE to MANY dependency and MANY to ONE dependency

+Python code to illustrate the relationship:

 ## Performance optimization
 Caching the intermediate/hash result into flat file/Redis with a key hashed from the node